Lord225/bitvec/README.md

 # BitVec
 ## Installation
-Tools written for python for Quick & intuitive bit manipulation It is:
+Tools written for python for fast and simple bit manipulation It is:
 * Simpler to manipulate bits than with native python ints
 * Able to correctly wrap numbers in arithmetic operations